 - An irresistible offer, bribe or freebie

-- A solid call to action in the ad copy
+- A relevant call to action in the ad copy and ad button

 When you have all the above elements, you will end up with a high converting Facebook ad that…